jhdevuk/ideal/README.md

 yarn add --dev ideal-tools
 ```

-There are currently two "tasks" provided, `build:css` and `build:js`.
+TypeScript v3.8 is a `peerDependency` of ideal, so ensure you have it setup with a root [`tsconfig.json`](https://www.typescriptlang.org/docs/handbook/tsconfig-json.html) and installed as a dependency of your project.

 # Basic Usage

-`ideal` uses a [glob](https://www.npmjs.com/package/glob) path to target files, and outputs, by default, in a relative directory: `./dist`.
+There are currently two "tasks" provided, `build:css` and `build:js`. ideal uses a [glob](https://www.npmjs.com/package/glob) path to target files, and outputs, by default, in a relative directory: `./dist`.
 This can be configured with a contextual config file, outlined below.

 Try it out: